cmeadowstech/LearnPDF/README.md

 # Convert MSFT Learn paths to PDFs

 Script to convert MSFT Learn modules to PDFs.
 Might need more tweaking and testing, but at the moment it's working pretty well.
-Take a peak at the PDF folder for examples of converted PDFs all the Learn Paths for the AZ-400 Certification.
-You might have to download them if they are too large to render.

 ![image](https://github.com/cmeadowstech/LearnPDF/assets/30964870/cda81962-5359-4ff8-b31d-57485096b279)